 An Account Manager has the responsibility to do renewals, upsells, and cross-sales.
 They also are required to come into action when a customer needs them, for example, if a customer gets stuck somewhere, the AM comes to save the day.
 They have an in-depth knowledge of the company and the product, and when a client has questions about how some features work or when they want to renew or upgrade their subscription, they contact AM.

 Also, account managers work closely with the sales team to make sure that the service or the product, the client bought, fits the client’s needs.

-By 2023, 25% of organizations will integrate marketing, sales, and What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… (CX) into a single function (according to Gartner).
+By 2023, 25% of organizations will integrate marketing, sales, and customer experience (CX) into a single function (according to Gartner).